-Through the dedication and skill of its teaching and support staff, Barker's principal focus continues to be on our current students, in academic outcomes, in sport and other co-curricular activities, and in pastoral care and wellbeing within the School's Christian framework.
+Through the dedication and skill of its teaching and support staff, Barker's principal focus is, indeed always has been, on the students in their academic outcomes, in their participation in sports and other co-curricular activities, and in facilitating their pastoral care and wellbeing.
+All of this is guided and informed by the Christian framework within which the School has always operated since Barker's first Head, Rev. Henry Plume, founded the School in 1890 at Kurrajong Heights.